Are you Heartstopper fan? I’ve compiled the 16 absolute best books like Heartstopper

 One day, she is tasked to investigate reports of a white wolf in a nearby forest.
 She then discovers her childhood best friend, Tam, fighting a demon werewolf.
 Together they investigate the demon and rekindle their feelings towards each other.

-The story isn't fast-paced and action packed.
-We also don't find out much about the characters background.
-But it's such a quick, cute and light-hearted read that I don't think it matters.
-It also deals with serious topics like loss and difficult family relationships really well.
+The story isn’t fast-paced and action packed.
+We also don’t find out much about the characters background.
+But this is a light-hearted read and it doesn’t matter.
+It also deals with serious topics like loss and difficult family relationships well.

 Good reads rating: 3.85

-Okay, this is such a wholesome LGBTQ+ middle grade graphic novel.
-If you're a fan of Heartstopper, The Tea Dragon Society or the LumberJanes then you'll probably enjoy this one.
-It's a graphic novel featuring a mlm romance and the found family trope.
+Backstagers is a wholesome LGBTQ+ middle grade graphic novel.
+Fans of Heartstopper or the LumberJanes will love this one.
+This graphic novel features an mlm romance and the found family trope.

 The Backstagers are a group of students who help backstage at plays.
 He makes great, lifetime friends.
 But he is also introduced to an entire magical world that lives beyond the curtain.